 Concrete cancer, also called alkali–silica reaction (ASR), is a serious problem that can damage or destroy structures made of concrete.

-As such, this blog will explain what concrete cancer is, causes and signs of concrete cancer, examples of when it has caused damage and how to prevent it.
+This blog explains what concrete cancer is, its causes and signs of concrete cancer with examples of when it has caused damage and how to prevent it.

 What is concrete cancer?

 When concrete is used in building material it is reinforced using steel.
 Concrete slabs, beams and columns are all supported by steel bars or mesh that is encased inside of the concrete.

 However, steel rusts over time when exposed to air and water.